kanidm/kanidm/book/src/frequently_asked_questions.md

 We are a secure-by-design rather than secure-by-configuration system, so TLS for all connections is considered mandatory and a default rather than an optional feature you add later.

-### Why disallow HTTP (without TLS) between my load balancer and Kanidm?

-Because Kanidm is one of the keys to a secure network, and insecure connections to them are not best practice.
-This can allow account hijacking, privilege escalation, credential disclosures, personal information leaks and more.

-### What are Secure Cookies?
+### Can Kanidm work without TLS?

-`secure-cookies` is a flag set in cookies that asks a client to transmit them back to the origin site if and only if the client sees HTTPS is present in the URL.
+No, it can not.
+TLS is required due to our use of `secure-cookies`. `secure-cookies` is a flag set in cookies that asks a client to transmit them back to the origin site if and only if the client sees HTTPS is present in the URL.

-Certificate authority (CA) verification is _not_ checked - you can use invalid, out of date certificates, or even certificates where the `subjectAltName` does not match, but the client must see https:// as the destination else it _will not_ send the cookies.

-### How Does That Affect Kanidm?

 Kanidm's authentication system is a stepped challenge response design, where you initially request an "intent" to authenticate.
-Once you establish this intent, the server sets up a session-id into a cookie, and informs the client of what authentication methods can proceed.
+Once you establish this intent, the server sets up a session-id into a secure cookie, and informs the client of what authentication methods can proceed.

 If you do NOT have a HTTPS URL, the cookie with the session-id is not transmitted.
 The server detects this as an invalid-state request in the authentication design, and immediately breaks the